MarcoIeni/release-plz/website/docs/config.md

 #### The `git_release_type` field

+Define whether to label the release as production or non-production ready.
-The publish mode for a release.
-Supported modes are:
+Supported values are:

 - `"prod"`: will mark the release as ready for production. *(Default)*.
 - `"pre"`: will mark the release as not ready for production (pre-release).